acstud/lab1/README.md

 * If you run anything unrelated, such as e.g. cryptocoin miners or video renderers, __you and your group__ will, without warning:
-  * immeddiately fail the course without any chance of resit.
+  * immediately fail the course without any chance of resit.
   * be revoked of access to the cluster.

 * If you think you do need to run something that might appear suspicious, and